sivameetsu/linux-learns/mysql-configurion.md

 ![image](https://user-images.githubusercontent.com/91359308/163947248-11d3d500-84d1-475a-9a53-d98fde11fd77.png)

-#### Reasons for popularity

-    MySQL is an open-source database, so you don't have to pay a single penny to use it.
-    MySQL is a very powerful program that can handle a large set of functionality of the most expensive and powerful database packages.
-    MySQL is customizable because it is an open-source database, and the open-source GPL license facilitates programmers to modify the SQL software according to their own specific environment.
-    MySQL is quicker than other databases, so it can work well even with the large data set.
-    MySQL supports many operating systems with many languages like PHP, PERL, C, C++, JAVA, etc.
-    MySQL uses a standard form of the well-known SQL data language.
-    MySQL is very friendly with PHP, the most popular language for web development.
-    MySQL supports large databases, up to 50 million rows or more in a table.
-The default file size limit for a table is 4GB, but you can increase this (if your operating system can handle it) to a theoretical limit of 8 million terabytes (TB).

 #### MySQL Data Types
   Each column in a database table is required to have a name and a data type.